 The Truck Driver

-If the truck driver was engaging in negligent or careless behavior at the time of the accident, he/she may be one party you can hold liable for causing it.
-For instance, if the truck driver failed to check the lane next to him/her to ensure it was clear, you may be able to bring a claim against them.
-This can be the case even if you were traveling in his/her blind spot.
+If the truck driver was engaging in negligent or careless behavior at the time of the accident, they may be one party we can hold liable for causing it.
+For instance, if the truck driver failed to check the lane next to the truck to ensure it was clear, we may be able to bring a claim against them.
+This can be the case even if you were traveling in a blind spot.

-Other factors that could also help you build a case against the truck driver include:
+Other factors that could help us build a case against the truck driver include:

-- He/she was violating one or more state or federal safety regulations; or
+- Proof they were violating one or more state or federal safety regulations; or

-- He/she was operating their vehicle in a reckless or careless manner.
+- Proof they were operating their vehicle in a reckless or careless manner, such as speeding, driving while intoxicated, or texting and driving.

 The Trucking Company

-If the truck driver was working at the time of the accident and was performing duties within the scope of his/her employment, his/her employer may also be held liable for the accident.
+If the truck driver was working at the time of the accident and performing duties within the scope of their employment, their employer may also be financially responsible for the accident under a legal principle known as vicarious liability.

-A truck driver’s employer may also be accused of behaving negligently if he/she hired a truck driver aware that the individual was not qualified to operate the vehicle—or if the driver posed a risk based on their driving history.
+A truck driver’s employer may also have behaved negligently if it hired a truck driver knowing the individual was not qualified to operate the vehicle or that the driver posed a risk based on their driving history.
+Trucking companies can also bear responsibility for not maintaining their fleet of vehicles, not conducting mandatory driver drug and alcohol screenings, or encouraging drivers to speed or drive aggressively to make faster deliveries.

 Corpus Christi Blind Spot Truck Accident Lawyer Near Me 877-239-4878

 Truck drivers have a duty to operate their vehicles while exercising caution and care.
-Drivers who fail to do this should be held liable for their behavior.
-To hold a truck driver (or any other party) accountable for a blind spot truck accident, you can file a personal injury lawsuit against them.
+Drivers who fail to do this should pay for the harm caused by their negligent behavior.
+To hold a truck driver (or any other party) accountable for a blind spot truck accident, our lawyers can file an insurance claim or personal injury lawsuit against them.

 - Pain and suffering